mugahed94/Hotel-Management-System/README.md

 also the page contains a wallet box showing workers income and tips info.
 NOTIFCATIONS: a page with a list of posts showing recent important news recieved from the admin or other worker.
 ASK-MEMBERS: a page with urgent mail box to notify other staff members.
-dashboard for managers contains two extra options (buttons):
+dashboard for managers contains extra option (button):
-GUESTS:
+GUESTS: leads to a page with list of guests by ID, room and name, when guest is clicked
+shows options like: checkin which sends ID notification to the guest, suggest offers, post fees.

 ### Non-functional Requirements
 - Performance: